ipython/ipython/docs/source/interactive/python-ipython-diff.rst

 Magics
 ------

-Magics function are often present in the form of shell-like syntax, but they are python functions under the hood.
+Magic functions (magics) are often present in the form of shell-like syntax, but they are python functions under the hood.
 The syntax and assignment possibilities are similar to the one with the bang (``!``) syntax, but with more flexibility and power.
-Magic functions start with a percent sign (``%``) or double percent (``%%``).
+Magic functions start with a percent sign (``%``) or double percent signs (``%%``).

-A magic call with a percent sign will act only on one line:
+A magic call with a single percent sign will act only on one line:

 .. code-block:: ipython